ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 ### Handlebars task

-Handlebars now supports using [[angle brackets]] instead of {{curly braces}} in Handlebars templates and partials.
-The angle brackets gets replaced with curly braces before the template is passed to Handlebars.
-When using angle brackets the template or partial no longer has to be an expression with a verbatim string (@"template"), but can be text instead.
+Handlebars now support using [[angle brackets]] instead of {{curly braces}} in Handlebars templates and partials.
+The angle brackets get replaced with curly braces before the template is passed to Handlebars.
+When using angle brackets the template or partial no longer has to be an expression with a verbatim string (@"template") but can be text instead.
 This opens up the possibility to use Frends expression syntax directly inside templates without adding an extra task to create the template.
 The feature relies on regex with balanced groups and does not use a full parser.
 It supports escaping, but there will likely be corner cases that will fail.

 [Handlebars.Net](https://github.com/Handlebars-Net/Handlebars.Net) supports adding custom helper functions.
 This is now exposed in the Handlebars task.
 Custom helpers can be declared inside a C#